-A Definitive 9-Step Gut Reset Protocol, From A Functional M.D.
+A Flexible 9-Step Gut Reset Protocol, From A Functional M.D.

 What is a gut reset?

-A gut reset, also commonly referred to as a "detox" or "cleanse," aims to restore balance in your gut microbiome and promote the removal of waste and potentially harmful toxins from your body via the GI tract (a major detoxification organ, by the way).
+A gut reset, also commonly referred to as a "detox" or "cleanse," aims to restore balance in the human microbiome and the GI tract (a major detoxification organ).

 While research on the effects of short-term "detox diets" or "gut cleanses" on the body is limited, with most studies being too small or lacking robust clinical evidence, according to some studies, consuming certain whole foods and nutrients can modulate the removal of toxins from the body1.

-Below, a 9-step routine for keeping your gut healthy and happy.
+Below, a nine-step routine for keeping your gut healthy and happy.

 1. Start with an intermittent fast

 Just like you, your gut needs a period of rest and rejuvenation to function optimally.

 Giving it a break can support antioxidant and anti-inflammatory processes, cellular cleanup (the fancy word here is “autophagy”)2 and even help shed water weight and ease bloating.